Billing Procedures

 Privileges

-The CornellCard is valid at several locations on campus, including the Campus Store, several ticket outlets, all Cornell dining facilities, and Willard Straight Hall.
+The CornellCard is valid at several locations on campus, including the Campus Store, all Cornell dining facilities, and Temple of Zeus.

 CornellCard accounts can incur a debit balance of up to $1500.
 Students can use their CornellCard privileges during any semester for which they are enrolled full-time.